AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ##### Note: Horagai trumpet

 A Horagai (法螺貝) is a trumpet made from a large conch shell, often carried by Yamabushi during their hikes.
 They use the sound of these horns echoing through the mountains to signal their presence to each other.
-More details on instruments can be found in the next section
+More details on instruments can be found in the next section.

 }}